Course 14 · Lesson 01

 Trading systems are not fixed - they require regular review to prevent drift and adapt to changing markets.

-The four-dimension audit covers strategy, risk management, execution, and psychology — all four must be reviewed together.
+The four-dimension audit covers strategy, risk management, execution, and psychology.

-Market regime change requires position size reduction and strategy adaptation — not system abandonment.
+Market regime change requires position size reduction and strategy adaptation.